Nat3Mark2613/Natalia_Kudr/README.md

 Contract work; Baltic country EU, /Language : Eng

-Responsibilities : participation in the sales process in EU , conducting meetings and trainings for sales managers and clients, choosing strategies for clients from different fields of using Autodesk, supporting clients and managers at all stages : from request to signing the contract .
+Responsibilities : participation in the sales process in EU , conducting meetings and trainings for sales managers and clients, choosing strategies for clients from different fields of using Autodesk, supporting clients and managers at all stages : from request to signing the contract.

 ---
 <div id="header" align="center">
   <img src="https://media.giphy.com/media/a9d3bbcM3ImXe/giphy.gif" width="100"/>